asyncapi/training/VIDEO_3_SCRIPT.md

 # Video 3: What is AsyncAPI?

-Hello, hello!

-Welcome to this space!
-This is one of the videos to understand what AsyncAPI is.
-I hope it clears up your doubts and you feel like learning more about the project!
+Hello everyone!
+Welcome!

+This video will help you understand what AsyncAPI is and how to continue learning about this Open-Source project.

 In this video, we'll talk about:

- What is AsyncAPI?
+ - What is AsyncAPI?

-- Definition of AsyncAPI
-- How did it come about?
+ - How did AsyncAPI come about?
  - What AsyncAPI brings
-- How it Works / Working case study
+ - How AsyncAPI Works

-Let’s go!
+ Ready?
+Let's get started!

 ## Definition of AsyncAPI